Forged in Faith and Fire: The Extraordinary Rise of the Military Orders

 The Fall of the Knights Templar

 The most dramatic downfall was that of the Knights Templar.
-After the loss of the Holy Land, the order’s primary mission disappeared.
-They retreated to Cyprus, but their immense wealth and power made them a liability.
-King Philip IV of France, deeply in debt to the order and desiring to assert royal power against papal privilege, launched a coordinated attack.
+After the loss of the Holy Land, the order's primary mission disappeared.
+They retreated to Cyprus, but their immense wealth and power made them a political liability.
+King Philip IV of France, deeply in debt to the order and seeking to consolidate royal power, launched a coordinated attack.
 On Friday, October 13, 1307, hundreds of Templars in France were arrested on charges of heresy, sodomy, and blasphemy.
 Under torture, many confessed.
-Pope Clement V, under pressure from Philip, suppressed the order in 1312.
+Pope Clement V, under intense pressure from Philip, suppressed the order in 1312.
 The last Grand Master, Jacques de Molay, was burned at the stake in 1314.
-The Templars’ vast properties were largely transferred to the Hospitallers, though some were seized by monarchs.
-The sudden and brutal end of the Templars remains a cautionary tale about the dangers of political power and wealth.
+The Templars' vast properties were largely transferred to the Hospitallers, although some were seized by monarchs.
+The sudden end of the Templars remains a cautionary tale about the dangers of unchecked political power.

 The Knights Hospitaller: Survival and Reinvention